 California Department of Fish & Wildlife states, “The best way to control rodents and protect wildlife and pets is to use non-chemical means of rodent control.”
 In California alone, rodenticides have injured or killed, “hundreds or thousands of wild animals and pets.”

 In 2018, legislation to ban some rodenticides passed the Assembly Environmental Safety and Toxic Materials Committee.
 The bill would ban first and second generation anticoagulant rodenticides (FGARs and SGARs).
-If the bill passes, it would make California the first state to ban these poisons.
+In September of 2020, the bill was passed by Gov. Newsom making California the first state to ban second generation rodenticide use.

 These types of anticoagulant rodenticides prevent the rodent’s blood from clotting by blocking the enzyme in the liver that creates vitamin K. The second-generation rodenticides are more likely to stay in the rodent’s tissue for a longer period of time because of their higher concentration, increasing the risk of poisoning to other animals feeding on them.